torimcd/Goldblatt_etal_2021/README.md

 # Goldblatt_etal_2021

-This repository contains the code used to analyze model output and make the figures for Goldblatt et al 2021: 'Earth's Long Term Climate Stabilized by Low Clouds', doi:_________
+This repository contains the code used to analyze model output and make the figures for Goldblatt et al 2021: 'Earth's Long Term Climate Stabilized by Low Clouds', https://doi.org/10.1038/s41561-021-00691-7

 Model output from this experiment is available and can be downloaded from https://doi.org/10.20383/101.0308